mizlan/significant-figures/README.md

   have chosen to retain the number of significant figures for 0-values, such that they work as expected in larger expressions.
 Also, this is an incredibly niche case that should not ever appear in well-designed lab procedures.

+  TL;DR: How zeroes work is pretty controversial but it should work the way you'd expect them to intuitively (I asked other people how they'd expect zeroes to work and it was the way it currently is).